billyjov/microfrontend-resources/README.md

 - [Everything You Need to Know About Micro Frontends](https://newsletter.systemdesign.one/p/micro-frontends) by Neo Kim
 - [Module Federation Shared API](https://dev.to/infoxicator/module-federation-shared-api-ach) by Ruben Casas
+- [Micro Frontend Architecture: Helping you move from theory to practice with our workshop](https://www.nearform.com/digital-community/micro-frontend-architecture-helping-you-move-from-theory-to-practice-with-our-workshop/) by Mateja Ristic, Ruslan Bredikhin
+- [React Micro Frontends with Module Federation](https://www.nearform.com/insights/react-micro-frontends-module-federation/) by Matteo Pietro Dazzi

 **2022**